Apuckshunubbee: Treaties with US government

 Apuckshunubbee was one of the three division chiefs among the Choctaw in Mississippi by 1801.
-He represented the western division, known as Okla Falaya (Tall People), located in western Mississippi.
+He represented the western division, known as Okla Falaya (Tall People), located in central Mississippi.

 As such a leader, he signed numerous treaties on behalf of the Choctaw with the US government, including the Treaty of Mount Dexter, Treaty of Fort St. Stephens, and the Treaty of Doak's Stand.
 By these land cessions, the Choctaw hoped to end European-American encroachment on their lands, but new settlers kept arriving and entering their territory.
 The US government did not enforce the treaty provisions.

 He was nearly 80 years old when he made the 1824 trip with the other principal chiefs, Mushulatubbee and Pushmataha to protest settler violations made against the Treaty of Doak's Stand.
 The Choctaw delegation also included Talking Warrior, Red Fort, Nittahkachee, Col. Robert Cole and David Folsom, both Choctaw of mixed-race; Captain Daniel McCurtain, and Major John Pitchlynn, the U.S. Interpreter.

 Apuckshunubbee, Pushmataha, and Mushulatubbee, the principal leaders of the Choctaws, went to Washington City (the 19th-century name for Washington, D.C.) to discuss encroaching settlement by European Americans on their lands.
 They sought expulsion of settlers or financial compensation by the government.
-The Choctaw planned to travel the Natchez Trace to Nashville, Tennessee, then to Lexington, Kentucky, onward to Maysville, Kentucky, across the Ohio River northward to Chillicothe, Ohio, (former principal town of the Shawnee), then finally east over the "National Highway" to Washington City.
+The Choctaw planned to travel the Natchez Trace to Nashville, Tennessee, then to Lexington, Kentucky, onward to Maysville, Kentucky, across the Ohio River northward to Chillicothe, Ohio (former principal town of the Shawnee), then finally east over the "National Highway" to Washington City.

 Death

 Apuckshunubbee died in Maysville, Kentucky reportedly of a broken neck caused by a fall from a hotel balcony.
 Other historians say he fell from a cliff.
 In 1939 Peter James Hudson wrote that he was "told by a Mississippi Choctaw that the body of Apvckshvnvbbee was brought back to Mississippi and buried at his home place."

 His body is most likely located within the community of Lost Rabbit, because according to older maps found in the office of the Chancery Clerk of Madison County, Mississippi, this is where his homestead is located.

-The death of Apuckshunubbee, together with that of Pushmataha in Washington, DC of the croup that year, meant a major loss in experienced leaders among the three divisions, as each had led since about 1800.
+The death of Apuckshunubbee, together with that of Pushmataha in Washington, DC, of the croup that year, meant a major loss in experienced leaders among the three divisions, as each had led since about 1800.
 His successor was Robert Cole.

 The Choctaw realized that the election of Andrew Jackson as president in 1828 meant that removal pressure would not relent.
 They continued to adopt certain assimilation practices and leaders agreed they could not afford military resistance.

 In March 1830 the three division chiefs resigned and the National Council elected Greenwood LeFlore, formerly chief of the western district, as the single Principal Chief of the Choctaw, rather than having three, to lead negotiations with the government.
 An influential, wealthy Choctaw, he was bilingual, educated in American ways, and of partial European ancestry.
 He believed that removal was inevitable but worked to gain the best land and secure the rights of Choctaw.